edhendoschem/UoL_Photonics/gcode/readme.md

 the max variation in focus denoted by the variable $targety.

 ## prepare_subs <a name = "it2"></a>
 Program to create ridges in a substrate.
-Will require previous information about the spot size
+Requires previous information about the spot size